-For more information about implementing this workaround, see many-to-many relationship guidance.
+For more information about implementing this workaround, see Many-to-many relationship guidance.

 Use a relationship with a many-to-many cardinality instead of the workaround

 You can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
 It's now possible to set the relationship cardinality to many-to-many.
 This setting indicates that neither table contains unique values.
-For such relationships, you may still control which table filters the other table.
+For such relationships, you might still control which table filters the other table.
 Or you can apply bidirectional filtering, where each table filters the other.

 In Power BI Desktop, the cardinality defaults to many-to-many when it determines neither table contains unique values for the relationship columns.
-In such cases, a warning message confirms you want to set a relationship, and the change isn't the unintended effect of a data issue.
+In such cases, a warning message confirms that you want to set a relationship, and that the change isn't the unintended effect of a data issue.